catfoolyou/Block-Bypass/README.md

 [Explanation for dumbasses like me](https://simpledns.plus/kb/195-how-to-enable-dns-over-https-doh-in-chrome)

 ![image](https://github.com/user-attachments/assets/9bcbfb46-ba32-4f2e-a4c4-6a0c6bf86684)

+# Windows laptops and PCs

+FCPS no longer gives out windows laptops to everyone.
+The previously working methods have been patched on their course specific windows PCs and most likely on the personal windows laptops as well.

+CS students are now given access to personal windows laptops instead of chromebooks, but again they will need to be flashed and have their BIOS passwords reset so as to reinstall the OS.

+Windows PCs and laptops have a bundled installation of Java 17, located in `C:/Program Files (x86)/jGRASP/bundled/java/bin/java.exe`.
+This can be used to run modern Java software, including (but not limited to) Java based source ports of many older games.
+Look [here](https://github.com/catfoolyou/Block-Bypass/edit/main/README.md#windows-pc-games) instructions on running Java ports of Doom and Quake 2 (included as examples.)

+The following [script](https://github.com/catfoolyou/EaglerGradleScripts/blob/main/EaglerGradle.bat) is linked as an example of setting up gradle to work with a bundled Java installation.
+The same repo contains modified `build.gradle` and `gradle.properties` for compiling Java applications with a bundled installation.

 # Chromebook games
 Again, use a [proxy](https://github.com/catfoolyou/Ultraviolet-App) to access blocked websites.
 Be advised that games (and sometimes yt) are somewhat laggy over a proxy connection.